Severe achondroplasia with developmental delay and acanthosis nigricans: Genetic

-The mutated gene responsible for the disorder is the FGFR3 gene, more specifically; a Lys650Met missense mutation of the FGFR3 gene is what causes SADDAN.
+A Lys650Met missense mutation of the FGFR3 gene is what causes SADDAN.
 This gene codes for the instructions of a protein that is integral in the development and maintenance of bone and brain tissue.
-Mutations of this gene cause the protein to be overly active, causing many characteristics of this disorder.
+Mutations of this gene cause the resultant protein to be constantly activated, causing many characteristics of this disorder.

 SADDAN is an autosomal dominant genetic disorder.
-Autosomal means that the gene responsible for the mutation and disorder is found on a non-sex chromosome and that either the mother or father can pass on the gene, while dominant means that only one copy of the gene is required for the individual to have the disorder.
+Autosomal means that the gene responsible for the mutation and disorder is found on a non-sex chromosome (autosome) and that either the mother or father can pass on the gene, while dominant means that only one copy of the gene is required for the individual to have the disorder.

-The disorder is very rare and has only been described in a few number of cases worldwide.
+This genetic disorder is extremely rare.
 While the disorder can be genetically inherited, no instances of inheritance have been recorded as of yet.
 Rather, of the few cases documented, the individual affected by the disorder is affected as a product of a random mutation, also called a de novo mutation, of the FGFR3 gene only, not by inheritance of the mutated gene.

 Diagnosis

 Medical diagnosis is required.
-Clinical tests can be performed, as well as molecular genetic testing.
-The available tests include:
+Clinical tests can be performed, as well as genetic testing.
+The available genetic tests include: